florincatalin/android-basics-kotlin-forage-app/README.md

-Forage - Starter Code
+Forage - Solution Code
 ==================================

-Starter code for the fifth independent project for Android Basics in Kotlin.
+Solution code for the fifth independent project for Android Basics in Kotlin.
 This project pairs with Unit 5 of Android Basics in Kotlin

 Introduction
 ------------

-This is the starter code for the Forage app project.
-This project is an opportunity for you to demonstrate the concepts you learned in Unit 5 of Android Basics in Kotlin.
+This is my solution code for the Forage app project.
+This project is an opportunity for me to demonstrate the concepts I learned in Unit 5 of Android Basics in Kotlin.

 Pre-requisites
 --------------